sematext/sematext-metrics-gem/README.md

 ## Configuration

-To use different tokens for different applications, use `sync` or `async` factory method to instantiate new client:
+To use different tokens for different applications, use `sync` or `async` factory method to instantiate a new client:

     user_metrics = Sematext::Metrics::Client.sync("[elasticseach_app_token]")
     search_metrics = Sematext::Metrics::Client.sync("[web_app_token]")